Dr. Braunstein works with children and adolescents in the Child Anxiety Center, DBT Center, and Eating Disorders Center.

 About Dr. Braunstein

 Dr. Braunstein is board certified in adult, adolescent and child psychiatry.
 Dr. Braunstein’s clinical interests include the treatment of depressive, anxiety, and obsessive-compulsive disorders.
-In her practice at EBTCS, Dr. Braunstein focuses on providing medication management to current children and teens already receiving other services at EBTCS.
+In her practice at EBTCS, Dr. Braunstein focuses on providing medication management to current children and teens already receiving therapy services at EBTCS.
 In limited cases, Dr. Braunstein also enjoys providing therapy informed by cognitive-behavioral techniques to children, teens, and adults.